alecmuffett/the-onion-diaries/building-proof-of-concept.md

   * I use VirtualBox on a laptop for convenience
   * A virtual host or AWS instance would also be okay
 * Outbound network access
-* Maybe a couple of hours
+* Maybe a couple of hours of free time
 * Coffee

 ## Notes